Ukulele scales are created from a family of notes that sound pleasing together. They serve as the foundation to a tonality (major or minor).

 Since the fretboard of an ukulele is a crazy matrix, it’s very useful to have scale charts available for reference as you study.

-Download over 150 pages of ukulele scale reference diagrams and charts in PDF.
+The best resource I can offer you here is this huge collection of over 340 pages of ukulele scale reference diagrams and charts in PDF.
 This free bundle of files includes 14 scale types and a guide on implementing them.

-Once you download and extract the .zip file (just double click on most computers), you’ll have 15 PDF files:
+Once you save and extract the .zip file (just double click on most computers), you’ll have 15 PDF files of uke scales for each tuning:

 - Read Me – How to Learn Scales